 Eventually we reached the hard shoulder and the bus pulled over.
 I got off, still struggling to breathe, and sat with my head between my legs.
 When the ambulance crew arrived they took my blood, gave me oxygen and asked a few questions.
 My blood results were clear for a heart attack but the paramedics didn’t specifically say what had happened either which left me worried.
 They said I could go to hospital but it would probably be a waste of time, so, after I’d calmed down, I headed to the nearest Tube station to make my way to my friend’s place where I was staying.
 It was then that I vomited – luckily, in a bin on the station platform: the stress of my first panic attack had clearly taken its toll on my body.

-The next day, the panic had come and gone but some of the physical symptoms still sat with me.
+The next day, the anxiety had come and gone but some of the physical symptoms still sat with me.
 My chest felt so tender, like it was bruised inside.
-In fact, this pain lasted for months afterwards, leaving me convinced it was something more than a panic attack and that I definitely had had a heart attack.
-I felt exhausted for weeks, too, like I’d been knocked over by a bus, (instead of just having my first anxiety attack on one).
+In fact, this pain lasted for months afterwards, leaving me convinced it was something more than a panic attack and that I'd definitely had a heart attack.
+I felt exhausted for weeks, too, like I’d been knocked over by a bus – instead of just having my first anxiety attack on one!

 Helping hand: anxiety attacks feel like you're drowning in panic, but you can get better